 Structure of Complementation

-Complementation has to do with the completing of the meaning of a verb.
+Complementation has to do with the completion of the meaning of a verb.
 It consists of verbal + complement.
 Complementation can occur with a direct object, indirect object, objective complement, etc.

 The constituents can also be labelled as belonging to different grammatical constituents like a noun phrase, verb phrase, adverbial and prepositional phrase.